Are nonprofit messages different than other marketing messages? Yes and no.

-It was awe inspiring to hear stories afterwards of the animals Zoe saw, creatures she touched and the butterfly that landed on her at the butterfly tent.
+It was awe-inspiring to hear stories afterward of the animals Zoe saw, creatures she touched, and the butterfly that landed on her at the butterfly tent.

 This is how life should be for a child.
-Homeless or not.
+Whether they have a home or not.

-There are 3,000 children in Minnesota tonight.
-Your attendance at our event will help more homeless children like Zoe get to act like a child.
+There are 3,000 children in Minnesota without a home tonight.
+Your attendance at our event will help more unhoused children like Zoe get to act like a child.